django-cms/django-cms/docs/how_to/install.rst

 You will need to add the following to its list of ``INSTALLED_APPS``::

+    'myproject'
     'django.contrib.sites',
     'cms',
     'menus',
     'treebeard',

+* your project ``myproject`` needs to be added for Django CMS to include the extended packages of the project like CSS and templates.
 * django CMS needs to use Django's :mod:`django:django.contrib.sites` framework.
 You'll need to set a ``SITE_ID`` in the settings - ``SITE_ID = 1`` will suffice.
 * ``cms`` and ``menus`` are the core django CMS modules.